jk-fisher/the_viney_agency/_authors/bryan_mike.md

 Mike Bryan has been visiting Romano British sites*since youth.
-Following a long career in publishing with Penguin Books where he was CEO of a number of Penguin’s international publishing companies, he is at present studying Roman Archaeology at Oxford University and evangelising to one and all on his favourite subject.*
+Following a long career in publishing with Penguin Books where he was CEO of a number of Penguinï¿½s international publishing companies, he is at present studying Roman Archaeology at Oxford University and evangelising to one and all on his favourite subject.*

 *